-Not only that, but when successfully grasped by your pet, this training will make them a more receptive and moldable student as well as create a stronger bond between the two of you.
-There are several tactics on how to practice a reliable dog recall and therefore train a dog to not run away, and when exercised routinely they will not only strengthen your bond with your canine but also teach them that obedience is rewarded, making them a star pupil for future training and behavior.
+When successfully grasped by your pet, this training will also make them a more receptive and moldable student as well as create a stronger bond between the two of you.
+There are several tactics on how to practice a reliable dog recall and train a dog to not run away.

 Why Do Dogs Run Away?

 Before you attempt any strategies on how to train a dog not to run away, it's important to understand why this happens in the first place and why your pet won't listen.

 Addressing these reasons can help with your goal of preventing the problem.